richo225/passwd-parser/README.md

 Make sure you have Go version 1.19 or later.

 ```
-go version
+$ go version
-# go version go1.19 darwin/arm64
+go version go1.19 darwin/arm64
 ```

 ### Installing

-A step by step series of examples that tell you how to get a development env running.

-Say what the step will be
+Run the executable:

 ```
-Give the example
+$ bin/passwd-parser
 ```

-And repeat
+If you want to use your own password file, upload it in the lib directory and either re-build the binary or compile and execute with go run:

 ```
-until finished
+$ mv /path-to-your-file /lib/passwd

+$ go build -o bin/passwd-parser
+// OR
+$ go run main.go
 ```

 ## 🎈 Usage <a name="usage"></a>